kameakihiko-1225/BarberBooking/replit.md

 ## Recent Changes

+**July 09, 2025 - Authentic Testimonials Integration**
+- Added real testimonial from Angelika Ziółkowska's 5-star Google review
+- Extracted testimonial content from uploaded image: "The best place in Warsaw to quickly and above all well learn a profession from scratch.
+I have just finished the course, the guys helped with funding for the course and found me a job immediately after finishing.
+I highly recommend and thank you!"
+- Integrated testimonial into both testimonials carousel and main testimonials sections
+- Maintained existing visual styling and responsive design

 **July 09, 2025 - Course Calendar Integration & Instructor Section Redesign**
 - Implemented upcoming course dates calendar view for all courses
 - Added UpcomingDates component with elegant badge-style date layout